ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 _In the following sections, we will use the shorthand notation `GET /some_path` to designate a route which responds to `GET` requests to the path `/some_path`._

-## Accessing GET request parameters
+## Accessing GET request query parameters

 We can use the `request.args` dictionary inside a route block to access the request _query parameters._